 3. Cities and Towns

-4. Brazilian Culture
+4. Brazilian People and Culture

 For hundreds of years, Brazilian culture has been in the making by people with a very diverse ethnic and cultural heritage.
 A glorious mix of contributions is imprinted in the culture that generated easily recognizable expressions such as bossa nova, capoeira, and the yellow soccer jersey.
 Strong cultural resilience sustains, for example, the efforts of indigenous peoples and African-Brazilians as they reaffirm their sense of identity through strife.
 And it's safe to say that the people who have created Brazil are, as a rule, friendly to foreign tourists.